 The training program provides a basic, general, integrated, and practical course in horticulture, pest management, extension methodology and UCCE MGP policies and procedures.
 Core subjects include: General Botany and Plant Physiology, Soil and Fertilizer Management, Water Management, Integrated Pest Management, Entomology, Plant Pathology, Weed Management, Vertebrate Pests, Fruit and Vegetable Culture, Turfgrass Management, Ornamental Plant Culture, Plant Problem Diagnosis, Extension Teaching and Information Delivery, UCCE MGP Policies and Procedures.

 Is a fee charged for the training classes?

 What happens after I graduate and become a Master Gardener?
 After attending all class sessions, and all the weekly quizzes and final exam are completed, trainees receive a graduation certificate.
-New Master Gardeners are required to contribute fifty hours of community volunteer work during the next twelve months.
-Every year thereafter, twenty-five hours of volunteer activity is required.
+New Master Gardeners are required to contribute 50 hours of community volunteer work during the next twelve months.
+Every year thereafter, 25 hours of volunteer activity and 12 hours of continuing education is required.